The auto-upgrade feature that we introduced in ActiveCollab 3.3 changed the way people manage their self-hosted installations.

 - Download the latest release and unpack it (new engine uses 50% smaller upgrade packages than the old auto-upgrade system),

-- Check if current environment meets the system requirements of the new release and whether all migrations can be ran or not,
+- Check if the current environment meets the system requirements of the new release and whether all migrations can run or not,

 - Backup the database prior to running the database migrations,

 Once all steps are done, ActiveCollab is switched over to the new release and temporal data is cleaned up.
 Database backup is kept, for the reference and in case you need to revert to it for whatever reason.

 To start the upgrade process, open your command line, `cd` to `/tasks` folder of your ActiveCollab and run:

 As you can see on the screenshot, our internal 5.0.86 build that we used for testing reported that there’s a new release available for download.
 Let's upgrade by running the following command: